What do you do when the world seemingly stops spinning? You get to work. At least you do if you’re as prolific a singer-songwriter as David Picco.

 I was thinking about my childhood and how easy everything seemed until I had some kind of epiphany one day and realized that I wasn’t gonna be a kid forever.
 I love the lap steel guitar by Christine Bougie and backing vocals of Janet Cull and Andrea Monro.

-For more on David Picco and Live It Down visit davidpicco.com and his official social medias.
+For more on David Picco and Live It Down visit davidpicco.com or his official Facebook page.